saabman/BOMAU-weather/README.md

-# Module: WB-weather
+# Module: BOMAU-weather
-The `WB-weather` module was designed to complement the `WallberryTheme` module and displays the current weather and forecast.
+The `BOMAU-weather` module is a modification to the WB-weather module which was  designed  to complement the `WallberryTheme` module and displays the current weather and forecast.

+This started out as just an attempt to utilize the Australian Bureau of Meterology data in place of DarkSky data but due to the number of changes required I have spun it out into a modudle on its own.
+The Wallberry Theme is available from https://github.com/delightedCrow/WallberryTheme

 ## Using the module